 Ananda is a global movement based on the teachings of Paramhansa Yogananda, who showed how everyone can realize God in their daily lives as a tangible loving reality.

 Yogananda’s teachings embrace the deep truths that underlie all the great religions.
-People from all faiths and backgrounds are welcomed at Ananda.

 Ananda’s primary goal is to help people achieve Self-realization: a state of consciousness that comes through shedding all outward self-definitions.
 Ananda has, therefore, created temples, communities and centers that welcome all sincere seekers, regardless of race, religion, national origin, gender, sexual orientation, age, or disability.
 We are committed to providing an inclusive, welcoming environment for everyone to pursue the search for God.